DigitalProducts/codeception-module-remoteupload/readme.md

 <code>include_once "/path/to/module/AttachFileRemoteHelper.php";</code>

 ### Configuration
-After editing your bootstrap file you have to upade your test suite configuration
+After editing your bootstrap file you have to update your test suite configuration

 ```
 modules: